 They're High in Fiber

-The Institute of Medicine suggests that women eat at least 25 grams of fiber daily for good colon health.
+The Academy of Nutrition and Dietetics suggests that women eat at least 25 grams of fiber daily for good colon health.
 This veggie is a great source of digestive-regulating fiber—there are 2 grams of fiber in just 1/2 cup of sprouts.